 If any surgical treatment is needed, special instruments are inserted through four other small cuts, usually hidden in the pubic hair.
 When the surgery is complete, the instruments are removed and the carbon dioxide gas is released from the abdominal cavity.
 A stitch closes each of the small cuts.

-You’ll be under general anaesthetic and the surgery takes one to two hours.
+This procedure is performed under general anaesthetic and the surgery usually takes one to two hours.
 Your recovery will depend on the amount of surgery you need, but we recommend you take one or two days off work following the procedure.

 After your operation, you may experience some symptoms over the next few days, such as tiredness, muscle pain, mild nausea, pain or discomfort at the site of the incisions, cramps, a small amount of vaginal discharge or bleeding or a sensation of swelling in the abdomen.